dong881/E2E-network-measurement/docs/run_gNB_details.md

 # `gnb_utils.sh` - Detailed Functions

 This script manages the lifecycle of gNodeB (gNB) processes running on one or more remote servers.
-It handles starting and stopping different gNB configurations (e.g., split VNF/PNF, monolithic).
+It handles starting and stopping different gNB configurations (e.g., split VNF/PNF, monolithic, single-machine NFAPI).

 ## Overview

-The `gnb_utils.sh` script provides functions to manage the 5G gNodeB (gNB) components, supporting both split architecture (separate VNF/CU and PNF/DU) and monolithic (single-server) deployments.
+The `gnb_utils.sh` script provides functions to manage the 5G gNodeB (gNB) components, supporting three deployment modes:
+1. **Monolithic**: Single-server deployment with all gNB functions in one process
+2. **NFAPI Split**: Separate VNF/CU and PNF/DU processes on different servers
+3. **NFAPI Single-Machine**: Separate VNF/CU and PNF/DU processes on the same server with isolated log files

 It uses SSH to remotely control processes and `screen` sessions for persistent execution.

 ## Configuration Variables